A Common Structure in PBW Bases of the Nilpotent Subalgebra of $U_q(\mathfrak{g})$ and Quantized Algebra of Functions

-For a finite-dimensional simple Lie algebra $\geh$, let $U^+_q(\geh)$ be the positive part of the quantized universal enveloping algebra, and $A_q(\geh)$ be the quantized algebra of functions.
-We show that the transition matrix of the PBW bases of $U^+_q(\geh)$ coincides with the intertwiner between the irreducible $A_q(\geh)$-modules labeled by two different reduced expressions of the longest element of the Weyl group of $\geh$.
-This generalizes the earlier result by Sergeev on $A_2$ related to the tetrahedron equation and endows a new representation theoretical interpretation with the recent solution to the 3D reflection equation for $C_2$.
-Our proof is based on a realization of $U^+_q(\geh)$ in a quotient ring of $A_q(\geh)$.
+\Abstract{For a f\/inite-dimensional simple Lie algebra $\mathfrak{g}$, let $U^+_q(\mathfrak{g})$ be the positive part of the quantized universal enveloping algebra, and $A_q(\mathfrak{g})$ be the quantized algebra of functions.
+We show that the transition matrix of the PBW bases of $U^+_q(\mathfrak{g})$ coincides with the intertwiner between the irreducible $A_q(\mathfrak{g})$-modules labeled by two dif\/ferent reduced expressions of the longest element of the Weyl group of $\mathfrak{g}$.
+This generalizes the earlier result by Sergeev on $A_2$ related to the tetrahedron equation and endows a new representation theoretical interpretation with the recent solution to the 3D ref\/lection equation for $C_2$.
+Our proof is based on a realization of $U^+_q(\mathfrak{g})$ in a quotient ring of $A_q(\mathfrak{g})$.}